- Visiting Us

 - Look best if grown into clumps and flowering is normally enhanced in a larger plant

-- Requires semi-humid conditions, foliage will benefit from a daily light misting of the leaves.
+- Requires semi-humid conditions, the foliage will benefit from a daily light misting of the leaves.

 - Originate from the Indian Archipelago